nansencenter/sentinel1denoised/README.md

 Sub-directories in `s1denoise/experimentalData` contain scripts for training the noise scaling and power balancing coefficients and extra scaling.
 See README files in these sub-dirs for details.

+## License
+The project is licensed under the GNU general public license version 3.